Tojima Wants to Be a Kamen Rider: Characters

-A 40-year-old man who is a massive fan of Kamen Rider, having trained his whole life to become one.
-His training has given him near-superhuman strength.
-He "transforms" by donning a cheap plastic Kamen Rider mask he bought at a festival.
+A 40-year-old man who is a lifelong fan of Kamen Rider, obsessively training since childhood and dedicating himself to living by the heroic values he learned from the show in the hopes that he could one day become a Kamen Rider himself.
+Despite being an ordinary human, his training has given him superhuman strength and durability to the point that his "Rider Punch" can stagger a Shocker kaijin.
+He "transforms" by donning a cheap plastic Kamen Rider #1 mask he bought at a festival.